Aminofa70/FerriteHyperelastic.jl/docs/src/tutorials/tutorial_curve_fitting.md

 !!! warning
-    The input MUST be Strain and the Nominal Stress, for this reasion if the data is different use must convert them to starin and nominal stress
+    The input MUST be Strain and the Nominal Stress, for this reasion if the data is different user must convert them to starin and nominal stress

 ```
 # Input parameters